-The Path to Heartfulness
+The Path of Heartfulness

 This week’s intention is to awaken the forgotten truth of our heart – that we are lovable, we are loving, and we are love.
 Heartfulness is simply being full of heart, being full of tenderness, warmth, kindness, care, LOVE.
 To walk the path of heartfulness is to walk the path back into our own hearts.
 We see our conditioning, our limiting beliefs, our stories that have trapped or buried the truth of our heart.
 We begin removing these weeds, nourish the soil, and let the sun’s light radiate onto the seeds that have always been there, just dormant, awaiting for this time to grow and bloom.